010 230 0168 partsoncall123@gmail.com

 Critical Warning

 PowerShift transmission problems are the most expensive Ford Fiesta issue.
-Many owners report multiple transmission replacements.
-Consider extended warranty coverage and avoid models with this transmission if possible.
+Many owners report multiple transmission replacements within 100,000 km.
+Consider extended warranty coverage and strongly favour manual transmission models if buying used.

 [Back to top ↑]